sponomarev/swarker/README.md

 ## Usage

 To convert you lurker schemas just run `swarker convert`.
-By default it expects to find schemas in `lurker` directory and store swagge schema to `public`:
+By default it expects to find schemas in `lurker` directory and store swagger schema to `public`:

 ```
 $ swarker convert